Azure EAM - MPAS integration

 - Select the dedicated assigned client scope.

-- Click on Add Mapper
+- Click on configure a new mapper

-- Select By Configuration > Authentication Method Reference (AMR)
+- choose Authentication Method Reference (AMR)

 To configure the ACR claim, follow these steps:

-- Select By Configuration > Authentication Context Class Reference (ACR)
+Select By Configuration > Authentication Context Class Reference (ACR)

 - Add possessionorinherence as the claim value